bhaddow/translation-broker/README.md

 The tbroker is written in java, and its source files are under tbroker/src.
-It should compile with ant and the given build.xml, and depends on a few apache classes, which are checked in to svn.
-The scripts I use to start the tbroker are in svn, as are its configuration files (in tbroker/config).
+It should compile with ant and the given build.xml, and depends on a few apache classes, which are checked in.
+The scripts I use to start the tbroker are in tbroker, as are its configuration files (in tbroker/config).
 The best example is thor-prod.xml.

 You can see that this consists of three parts - specification of directories,